 REALITY + ACTION = HOPE

 The tides of change are growing.
-Around the world, activists of all ages are pushing for game-changing systemic transformations—from regenerative agriculture and aquaculture to gender equity, and more.
+Around the world, activists of all ages are pushing for game-changing systemic transformations—from regenerative agriculture and aquaculture to gender equity.
+We must stop using our ocean as a toilet, stop mowing down forests like there’s no tomorrow, stop hiding polluting facilities in low income areas and communities of color, and learn to share our natural resources before it’s too late.
 Together we can envision and help to launch a global recovery campaign to secure a stable climate, healthy oceans, and a livable atmosphere for future generations.

 A CALL FOR MORAL ACTION ON THE CLIMATE CRISIS